marekjm/viuavm/README.markdown

 ### Use cases

 Viua is a runtime environment focused on reliability, predictability, and concurrency.
-It is suitable for writing long-running software that runs in the background providing infrastructure services; servers, message queues, and system and application daemons.
+It is suitable for writing long-running software that runs in the background providing infrastructure services:

+- servers (e.g. IRC)
+- message queues
+- system and application daemons (e.g. cron)

+The VM is not ready to be used in places where performance matters the most.
+It is best to employ it for tasks which do not require human interaction or near real-time responses.

 The VM is able to fully utilise all cores of the CPU it's running on (tested on a system with 8 hardware threads) so can generate high CPU loads, but is relatively light on RAM and should not contain any memory leaks (all runtime tests are run under Valgrind to ensure this).

-The virtual machine is covered by more than 400 tests to provide safety, and guard against possible regressions.
+The virtual machine is covered by more than 500 tests to provide safety, and guard against possible regressions.
 It ships with an assembler and a static analyser, but does not provide any higher-level language compiler.